timhberry/image-gallery/README.md

 The version in `3-firestore` adds support for storing image metadata in Cloud Firestore.

+The version in `4-secrets` is a demonstration of using sensitive data (in this case, an API key) in Cloud Run.
+The app expects an `API_KEY` variable.
+This can be injected into the runtime environment either manually with `gcloud deploy run` or via Cloud Build.

 **Note:** For the sake of clarity there is no exception handling in this code.
 It is for demonstration purposes only.
 Use it at your own risk!